 Advent calendars are a wonderful way to share these faith-based readings with our children.

 You could use a daily Bible reading plan like Joy to the World, a 30-day Christmas Bible reading plan with journaling pages.
-This journal is perfect for personal use or reading and discussing each Bible passage together.
+This journal is perfect for personal use or reading and discussing each Bible passage together as a family.

 6. Lighting Candles